 The Group pursues a policy of gender equality.
 Workload and working hours depend on positions while promotion and recruitment depend on performance and experience.
-As at 31 December 2022, the Group had 65 (2021: 64) full-time employees (including senior management), of whom 35 (2021: 34) employees, representing 54% (2021: 53%) were male and 30 (2021: 30) employees, representing 46% (2021: 47%) were female.
-As at 31 December 2022, the Board consists of seven members, of whom six members are male and one member is female.
+At 31 December 2023, the Group had 66 (2022: 65) full-time employees (including senior management), of whom 37 (2022: 35) employees, representing 56% (2022: 54%) were male and 29 (2022: 30) employees, representing 44% (2022: 46%) were female.
+At 31 December 2023, the Board consists of seven members, of whom six members are male and one member is female.
 Procedures regarding recruitment, promotion and salary review are carefully reviewed with due consideration to avoid gender discrimination.
 The Group aims to ensure equal opportunities and rights in workplace.

 The Group has a sound and sufficient risk management and internal control measures in place.
 We understand the importance of anti-corruption and anti-money laundering and always uphold a high standard of corporate governance and maintain an ethical corporate culture.
-The Group's whistle-blowing policies and internal ethical guidelines are stated in our staff handbooks.
+The Group's whistleblowing policies and internal ethical guidelines are stated in our staff handbooks.
+The whistleblowing policy can also be accessed on the Company's website at www.jinhuiship.com.
 Our employees or any person who deal with the Group can access the management or members of the Audit Committee to raise concerns, in confidence and anonymity, about possible improprieties in any matter related to the Group or its employees.
 During the year, there was no report on any corrupt practices brought against the Group or its employees.